-Available on Monday nights and Saturday mornings in Fort Worth, the Cohort MBA format (CMBA) is designed for working professionals seeking the benefits of an accelerated degree timeline while still being able to focus on one course at a time.
+Offering a combination of online course meetings on Monday nights and in-person course meetings on Saturday mornings in Fort Worth, the Cohort MBA format (CMBA) is designed for working professionals seeking the benefits of an accelerated degree timeline while still being able to focus on one course at a time.
 In this format, courses are taken in sequence, in accelerated 5- or 10-week sessions and students are able to complete their MBA degree in 15 months.
 Students in this format may pursue a general MBA degree or choose to concentrate their MBA in Health Care Administration or Real Estate.
 Admission to the Cohort MBA is available each Fall.